A new representation of vacuum Lovelock solutions in $d = 2N+1$ dimensions: Black holes with an integrable singularity and regular black holes: BHs solutions with an integrable singularity

 \subsection{Einstein Gauss Bonnet solution for $d=5$}

 Solving the equations \eqref{EqParaPsi} and \eqref{Psi} for $N=2$ and $d=5$ in the case of a spherically symmetric transverse section, i.e., with $\gamma=1$

-We must consider the negative branch in the last equation in order to recover the General Relativity branch of the Einstein Gauss Bonnet theory.
+where $\alpha$ is the Gauss-Bonnet coupling constant, such that in the limit $\alpha \to 0$ and in the $-$ branch, the solution of General Relativity is recovered, known as the General Relativity branch.
+Thus, we must consider the negative branch in the last equation in order to recover the General Relativity branch of the Einstein Gauss Bonnet theory.
 Thus, the core is given by:

 \begin{itemize} \item We can note that the solution is not divergent near the origin.
 Thus, as previously described, a timelike radial geodesic can extend up to the singularity, and the singularity is weak in nature. \item Although $\mu$ is finite near the origin, the Ricci scalar diverges at this point due to the form of the core.
 This is because our core does not possess a Minkowski or (A)dS structure.
 The absence of a de Sitter core is also related to the lack of an internal horizon close to the potentially unstable core.
 Thus, in relation to what was described in point \ref{RicciIntegrable} of the previous section, we have an integrable singularity. \item On the other hand, it must be satisfied that $m > \alpha$ for a signature change to occur when crossing the event horizon. \end{itemize}